-The Bonus amount is based on the Estimated ARD.
-County staff will update the RFP if the Final Pro Rata Need adjusts the amount available for Bonus projects.
+\The Estimated Bonus amount is based on the Estimated ARD and Estimated Preliminary Pro Rata Need (PPRN - see page 18 of the NOFO for more information).
+County staff will update the RFP if the Final Pro Rata Need adjusts the amount available for Bonus projects. \$61,160 will be set aside for HMIS.

-Estimated ARD: Estimated Annual Renewal Demand - The total amount of all the CoC's projects that will be eligible for renewal projects in the FY 2022 Competition, before any required adjustments to funding for leasing, rental assistance, and operating Budget Line Items (BLIs) based on FMR changes.
+Estimated ARD: Estimated Annual Renewal Demand - The total amount of all the CoC's projects that will be eligible for renewal projects in the FY 2023 Competition, before any required adjustments to funding for leasing, rental assistance, and operating Budget Line Items (BLIs) based on Fair Market Rent (FMR) changes.

-Bonus Project: A CoC is eligible to apply for up to 5 percent of its Final Pro Rata Need (FPRN).
-New projects created through the CoC Bonus must meet the project eligibility and project quality threshold requirements established by HUD in Sections V.C.4.b and c of the NOFO.
-To be eligible to receive a CoC Bonus Project, the CoC must demonstrate its CoC ranks projects based on how they improve system performance as outlined in Section VIIB.2.b of the NOFO.
+Estimated Bonus Project: A CoC is eligible to apply for up to 7 percent of its Final Pro Rata Need (FPRN).
+New projects created through the CoC Bonus must meet the project eligibility and project quality threshold requirements established by HUD in Sections III.C.5.b and c of the NOFO.
+To be eligible to receive a CoC Bonus Project, the CoC must demonstrate its CoC ranks projects based on how they improve system performance as outlined in Section V.B.2.b of the NOFO.